SEMO-GABD/SEMO-GABD.github.io/README.md

 Are you stuck?
 First, try to get unstuck by yourself by following this advice:

 - Open an issue in the [Public Discussion](https://github.com/SEMO-GABD/public_discussion) repository and ask your question.
 Peer-to-peer help is a powerful way to share ideas and help each other.
+Click the "Watch" button near the upper right to be notified by email whenever someone, including your instructor, posts to this forum.

 - Search Google.
 [Google is your friend.](https://xkcd.com/627/) Also, [this.](http://bfy.tw/8NPu)